 Vision & Mission

 The Durham Art Guild excels in featuring some of the best exhibitions in the area.
-We operate two public galleries as well as an online gallery through this website.
+We operate two public galleries as well as satellite venues and an online gallery through this website.

 We connect our community's artists and arts patrons.
 We support emerging and established artists alike.

-The organization is funded by membership dues, grants, corporate sponsorships, gallery art sales and revenue generated by our annual fundraiser, Sweet Arts.
+The organization is funded by annual membership dues, grants, corporate and individual donations and sponsorships, gallery sales and revenue generated by our annual fundraiser, Sweet Arts.

 The Guild's membership includes a wide variety of artists and art lovers from across the state of North Carolina and beyond.
 Your membership with the Durham Art Guild provides essential support for our organization and helps us to offer a professional, non-market-driven gallery that presents quality exhibitions and programs that enlighten, educate and engage viewers in the Durham art community.